artikcloud/sample-java-workWithAWSKinesis/README.md

-# Build a sample system to play with the intergration between ARTIK Cloud and Kinesis
+# Build a sample system using ARTIK Cloud and Kinesis Stream integration

-**Do not peek!!!
-Work in progress.**

-TODO
+The sample system has the following functionalities:
+ 1. Subscribe AWS Kinesis Stream to ARTIK Cloud
+ 2. Devices send data to ARTIK Cloud
+ 3. Read device data from Kinesis stream

+We build two applications to achieve Item 1 and 3, and use the Device Simulator instead of real devices to achieve Item 1.

 After completing this sample, you will learn the following objectives:

-- TODO
-- TODO.
+- How to [subscribe Kinesis Stream to ARTIK Cloud](https://developer.artik.cloud/documentation/connect-the-data/push-to-amazon-kinesis.html) via API calls
+- How to read data from Kinesis Stream using AWS SDK for Java
+- How to [delete a subscription](https://developer.artik.cloud/documentation/api-reference/rest-api.html#delete-a-subscription) in ARTIK Cloud via API calls

 ## Requirements
 - Java version >= 1.8